defold/defold.github.io/manuals/networking.md

 ---
+brief: This manual explains how to connect to remote servers and perform other kinds of network connections.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Networking","Technical details","IPv4 and IPv6","Secure connections"]
 title: Networking in Defold
-brief: This manual explains how to connect to remote servers and perform other kinds of network connections.
+toc: '["Networking","Technical details","IPv4 and IPv6","Secure connections"]'
 ---

 # Networking